Endangered Species/Wildlife Income Tax Check-Off

 Endangered Species/Wildlife Income Tax Check-off Fund Projects

 Acoustic Bat Monitoring on State Lands: Since 2006, white-nose syndrome (WNS), a fungal disease, has devastated bat populations throughout North America.
 It was first documented in Connecticut in the winter of 2008, and has caused precipitous declines in what were once some of our most common bats.
-As a result, some of these species are now being proposed for protection under the state and federal Endangered Species Acts.
-To determine where in Connecticut these bats still occur, acoustic surveys will be conducted statewide with a focus on state forests.
-This information will help guide forest management and bat conservation efforts and help ensure that these unique animals remain an important part of Connecticut’s ecosystem.
+As a result, some of these species are now protected under the state and federal Endangered Species Acts.
+To determine where in Connecticut these bats still occur, acoustic surveys are conducted statewide with a focus on state forests.
+This information will help guide forest management and bat conservation efforts and ensure that these unique animals remain an important part of Connecticut’s ecosystem.

 Bat Hibernacula Protection: This project involved the study and protection of one of Connecticut's largest known bat hibernaculas.
 There had been concern that trespassers and vandalism at the site posed a risk to the hibernating bats.
 The project identified critical areas being used by bats and improved the gating system at the site with bat-friendly gates.
 This allows bats free access to the old mine shafts used as wintering sites, but keeps trespassers out.
 The project was a cooperative effort of the landowner, DEEP, the U.S. Fish and Wildlife Service, Bat Conservation International, and the U.S. Department of Agriculture Natural Resource Conservation Service.

 Bat Survey: This project involves winter surveys of known winter bat hibernaculas and includes summer mist netting surveys which study the distribution of Connecticut's native bats.